wintercms/docs/snowboard-extras.md

 <a name="ajax-validation"></a>
 ## Form validation

-You may specify the `data-request-validate` attribute on a form to enable validation features.
+You may specify the `data-request-validate` attribute on a form to enable server-side validation features with fields and forms.

 ```html
 <form